PCOS, Indian Women And Diet

 - Corn, soy, cottonseed, and grapeseed oils should be avoided.

-- Also avoid chemical preservatives, additives, artificial sweeteners and colorings.
+- Also avoid chemical in the form of preservatives, additives, artificial sweeteners and colorings.

 You may also like reading –